-Tier 1 is our lowest cost-sharing tier with \$0 copays at all network pharmacies.
+Tier 6 is our lowest cost-sharing tier with \$0 copays at all network pharmacies.
+Zero dollar copays are also available at Tier 1 (only at preferred mail-order pharmacies).

 While Tier 4 has the highest cost-share percentage, you can expect to pay more for drugs covered in Tier 5.